brian-wql/Car-soccer-Map-loader/README.md

   console.log('Ready!
 Press 5 at any time to open the map selector.');
 })();
 ```
-- to load a map, select it on the KEY 5
+- to load a map, select it on the KEY 5 and type "1"
 - Choose one of the two maps from the Custom Maps menu.
 It's usually Dribbling Challenge 1 Remastered, but it depends on the map's JSON.
 - Enjoy!